chrischtel/chrischtel/README.md

 Stundet and Rust Developer
 --------------------------

-I've been started to code for years, after having a long break, i decided to learn Rust.
-I like to test things out in rust.
+I started programming minecraft plugins in java three years ago, after a long break I decided to learn Rust.
+I like to try new things in Rust.

 *   🌍  I'm based in Germany
 *   ✉️  You can contact me at [chrischtelbaum@gmail.com](mailto:chrischtelbaum@gmail.com)